dmmarti/es-theme-unified/README.md

-# Unified
+# HURSTY BLUE

 #####################################################################################

 OVERVIEW

-This ZIP package contains the Unified theme that is to be used within Emulation Station.
+This ZIP package contains the Hursty Blue theme that is to be used within Emulation Station.

-Originally written by CriticalCid as a theme for the Launchbox/BigBox front-end, this is an Emulation Station port of that theme.
+Originally written as a theme for the Attract Mode front-end, this is an Emulation Station port of that theme.

-This theme supports the starndard three images (image, marque, video) as well as the standard collection menu items (all games, last played, favorites, custom collections).

 NOTE